Student and Advisor Guidelines

 A. Course Applicability: Courses approved by the Undergraduate Curriculum Council (UCC) as foundational courses fall into two effective date categories.

-2. Courses which are either new courses or courses which underwent significant change to meet UCC foundational outcomes will have an effective term associated with them.
+2. A few courses which are either new courses or courses which underwent significant change to meet UCC foundational outcomes will have an effective term associated with them (see the Retroactive and Transfer Course List).
 For example, MA 13800 changed substantially to meet the Quantitative Reasoning (minimum college algebra) foundational outcome effective Fall 2013 and thus, will not count towards the core except Fall 2013 or after.

 If a student transfers to the University, only direct match courses taken within the last ten years will be used to meet the Foundational Outcome requirements.